West Indies v Ireland game postponed

 Last updated on .From the section Cricket

-Tuesday's one-day game between West Indies and Ireland in Kingston has been postponed after the Covid-19 cases in the visitors' squad increased to five.
+Tuesday's second one-day game between West Indies and Ireland in Kingston has been postponed after the Covid-19 cases in the Irish squad increased to five.

-A statement by Ireland and West Indies said two further Covid positives case had been reported in the Irish camp.

-With two other unnamed Irish players also unavailable because of injury, the game has been postponed.
+Captain Andrew Balbirnie and wicketkeeper Lorcan Tucker are the latest Ireland players to test positive as has interim coach David Ripley.

 The sides are scheduled to meet in the third one-day international at Sabina Park on Friday before the white-ball series concludes with a T20 game at the same venue on Sunday.